alastori/mysql57-ol74/README.md

 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads)

 The rest of the software will be automatically downloaded and installed.
 If you already have Vagrant and Virtualbox installed, consider upgrade them.
+On Windows, Vagrant may require an updated version of [Powershell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell).

 ## How to use